 The battery charging area should be properly ventilated.

 Any leaked battery acid should be cleaned up as quickly as possible.
-The incident should also be reported to the Quality, Safety, Health & Environment Manager of RAI Amsterdam, the Licences Officer or the Security Manager.
+The incident should also be reported to the Quality, Safety, Health & Environment Manager of RAI Amsterdam, the Permit Specialist or the Security Manager.
 If they are not present, the incident should be reported to the duty Event Manager.

 The use of asbestos in the Convention Centre is strictly prohibited.
 An asbestos protocol applies within RAI Amsterdam, a copy of which can be obtained from the department Real Estate & Technical Services van RAI Amsterdam via firstname.lastname@example.org.